odoo/documentation/content/applications/finance/fiscal_localizations/brazil.rst

    (NF-e).

 .. note::
-   The log of the canceled numbers along with the XML file are recorded in the chatter of the journal.
+   The log of the cancelled numbers along with the XML file are recorded in the chatter of the journal.

 Vendor bills